domenkozar/domenkozar.com/domenkozar.com/_posts/2014-03-11-why-puppet-chef-ansible-arent-good-enough.markdown

 We've changed only one thing:

-**Output files of a sucessful build are stored under unique `$PREFIX` directory, so as long as we can map the package name from *packaging metadata* to its `$PREFIX`, we can deterministically say headers in `$PREFIX/include` belong to that specific package**.
+**Output files of a successful build are stored under unique `$PREFIX` directory, so as long as we can map the package name from *packaging metadata* to its `$PREFIX`, we can deterministically say headers in `$PREFIX/include` belong to that specific package**.

 No more global prefixes such as `/usr`, `/usr/local`, `/opt` from [FHS](http://www.pathname.com/fhs/).
 Software which doesn't assume